Liimurr/notes/doc/UE.Repair-Core Redirects.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++

 When renaming modules it can be useful to generate core redirects for all enums and structs in the module's directory.
 The following powershell script can be used for this.
+Obviously, this will not work with blueprint assets or data tables, but it can be useful for c++ modules.
 (TODO: update as needed with further redirect types)

 .. dropdown:: Script